Call For Papers

 Please join us by submitting a brief CV and a 250-350 word abstract for a panel, paper presentation, or roundtable contribution addressing these issues to BeyondDiscourse@gmail.com by January 7.
 Invitations will be distributed and registration open from January 15.

-The Institute for Policy & Social Research, The Hall Center for the Humanities, The Center for East Asian Studies, The Center for Latin American and Caribbean Studies, The Center for Global and International Studies, The Kansas African Studies Center, The Department of American Studies, The Department of Anthropology, The Department of Political Science, The Department of Sociology, The Department of Women, Gender & Sexuality Studies, The School of Public Affairs and Administration, and The Emily Taylor Center for Women & Gender Equity at the University of Kansas.
+The Institute for Policy & Social Research, The Hall Center for the Humanities, The Center for East Asian Studies, The Center for Latin American and Caribbean Studies, The Center for Global and International Studies, The Kansas African Studies Center, The Center for Russian, East European & Eurasian Studies, The Department of American Studies, The Department of Anthropology, The Department of Political Science, The Department of Sociology, The Department of Women, Gender & Sexuality Studies, The School of Public Affairs and Administration, and The Emily Taylor Center for Women & Gender Equity at the University of Kansas.